MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/quote/MEF 115 - LSO Cantata and LSO Sonata Quote Management API - Developer Guide.md

         </tr><tr>
             <td>autoRenew</td>
             <td>AUTO_RENEW</td>
-            <td>Auto-renew indicates that the Product’s contract will be automatically renewed for the Quote Item Term Duration at the end of the Quote Item Term.</td>
+            <td>Auto-renew indicates that the Product's contract will be automatically renewed for the Quote Item Term Duration at the end of the Quote Item Term.</td>
         </tr>
     </tbody>
 </table>